Are you a parent considering tutoring for your child?

 What if my child is sick, or we can’t attend a session due to vacation or other commitments?

 Naturally your family is free to vacation as you wish, and with advance notice, it is not a problem at all.
+If possible, inform me the week before.

-It is extremely important that your child attend lessons regularly, though.
+It is extremely important that your child attend lessons regularly.
 If not, the progress will be slow.
 But things do come up, I know.
 If your child can’t make it, the lesson will be made up at the soonest time we can arrange.
 I need 6 hours notice in advance so that I can schedule another child in your slot.
 Without the notice, the lesson is forfeited.

 What if I want to stop the tutoring?